Skip to content

 datafluxRum.startSessionReplayRecording()

-After updating the configuration, you can override elements of the HTML document using the following privacy options:
+After updating the configuration, you can override elements in the HTML document using the following privacy options:

 Mask user input mode: Masks most form fields, such as input, textarea, and checkbox values, while recording all other text as is.
-Inputs are replaced with three asterisks (***), text areas are obfuscated with x-characters preserving space.
+Inputs are replaced with three asterisks (***), and textareas are obfuscated with x characters preserving space.

 Note